dulingo

 Cost of Living in California VS National Average

 The expense of housing is a significant contributor to California’s high cost of living.
-California has a median rent for a two-bedroom flat of USD 2,275, which is 50% more expensive than the national average.
-California has high housing costs as well, with a median home value of USD 750,000.
+California has a median rent for a one-bedroom flat of USD 2005, which is 50% more expensive than the national average.
 Transportation, healthcare, and food costs are also higher in California.
-California has a 15% higher average petrol price per gallon (USD 5.70) than the rest of the country.
+California has a 15% higher average petrol price per litre (USD 1.28) than the rest of the country.
 California has greater healthcare costs as well, with an average yearly health insurance premium of USD 6,900.

 It is 91 per cent more expensive in San Francisco than the national average, 22 per cent more expensive in Sacramento, and only 4 per cent more expensive in Bakersfield.
 However, in comparison to many other states in the nation, the cost of living in California, the Golden State is generally higher.
 The cost of living in California is broken down into the following key spending categories: